- Launched in 2007

-It is the policy of the Therapeutic Advances series to require a declaration of conflicting interests from all authors enabling a statement to be carried within the paginated pages of all published articles.
 Please ensure that a ‘Declaration of Conflicting Interests’ statement is included at the end of your manuscript, after any acknowledgements and prior to the references.
 If no conflict exists, please state that ‘The Author(s) declare(s) that there is no conflict of interest’.
-For guidance on conflict of interest statements, please see the ICMJE recommendations here
+For guidance on conflict of interest statements, please see the ICMJE recommendations here.

 Medical research involving human subjects must be conducted according to the World Medical Association Declaration of Helsinki.

-Submitted manuscripts should conform to the ICMJE Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals, and all papers reporting human studies must state in the methods section that the relevant Ethics Committee or Institutional Review Board provided (or waived the need for) approval.
+Submitted manuscripts should conform to the ICMJE Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals, and all papers reporting animal and/or human studies must state in the methods section that the relevant Ethics Committee or Institutional Review Board provided (or waived) approval.
 Please ensure that you have provided the full name and institution of the review committee, in addition to the approval number.

 For research articles, authors are also required to state in the methods section whether participants provided informed consent and whether the consent was written or verbal.
-Information on informed consent to report individual cases or case series should be included in the manuscript text.
-A statement is required regarding whether written informed consent for patient information and images to be published was provided by the patient(s) or a legally authorized representative.

 Please also refer to the ICMJE Recommendations for the Protection of Research Participants.

-All research involving animals submitted for publication must have been approved by an Ethics Committee with oversight of the facility in which the studies were conducted.
+All research involving animals submitted for publication must be approved by an ethics committee with oversight of the facility in which the studies were conducted.
 The journal has adopted the Consensus Author Guidelines on Animal Ethics and Welfare for Veterinary Journals published by the International Association of Veterinary Editors.

 The relevant EQUATOR Network reporting guidelines should be followed depending on the type of study.
-All randomized controlled trials submitted for publication should include a completed CONSORT flow chart as a cited figure, and a completed CONSORT checklist should be uploaded with your submission as a supplementary file.
-Systematic reviews and meta-analyses should be reported according to the PRISMA reporting guidelines; please ensure that you submit a completed flow diagram as a cited figure, and a completed PRISMA checklist should be uploaded with your submission as a supplementary file.
+For example, all randomized controlled trials submitted for publication should include a completed CONSORT flow chart as a cited figure and the completed CONSORT checklist should be uploaded with your submission as a supplementary file.
+Systematic reviews and meta-analyses should include the completed PRISMA flow chart as a cited figure and the completed PRISMA checklist should be uploaded with your submission as a supplementary file.
 The EQUATOR wizard can help you identify the appropriate guideline.

 Other resources can be found at NLM’s Research Reporting Guidelines and Initiatives.

-Therapeutic Advances in Cardiovascular Disease requests all authors submitting any primary data used in their research articles alongside their article submissions to be published in the online version of the journal, or provide detailed information in their articles on how the data can be obtained.
+Therapeutic Advances in Cardiovascular Disease encourages all authors submitting any primary data used in their research articles alongside their article submissions to be published in the online version of the journal, or provide detailed information in their articles on how the data can be obtained.
 This information should include links to third-party data repositories or detailed contact information for third-party data sources.
 Data available only on an author-maintained website will need to be loaded onto either the journal’s platform or a third-party platform to ensure continuing accessibility.
 Examples of data types include but are not limited to statistical data files, replication code, text files, audio files, images, videos, appendices, and additional charts and graphs necessary to understand the original research.
 The editor may consider limited embargoes on proprietary data.
 The editor can also grant exceptions for data that cannot legally or ethically be released.
 All data submitted should comply with Institutional or Ethical Review Board requirements and applicable government regulations.
-For further information, please contact the editorial office at firstname.lastname@example.org.
+For further information, please contact the editorial office at firstname.lastname@example.org

 SAGE is committed to upholding the integrity of the academic record.
-We encourage authors to refer to the Committee on Publication Ethics’ International Standards for Authors and view the Publication Ethics page on the SAGE Author Gateway
+We encourage authors to refer to the Committee on Publication Ethics’ International Standards for Authors and view the Publication Ethics page on the SAGE Author Gateway.

 Therapeutic Advances in Cardiovascular Disease and SAGE take issues of copyright infringement, plagiarism or other breaches of best practice in publication very seriously.
 We seek to protect the rights of our authors and we always investigate claims of plagiarism or misuse of published articles.
 Equally, we seek to protect the reputation of the journal against malpractice.
 Submitted articles may be checked with duplication-checking software.
 Where an article, for example, is found to have plagiarised other work or included third-party copyright material without permission or with insufficient acknowledgement, or where the authorship of the article is contested, we reserve the right to take action including, but not limited to: publishing an erratum or corrigendum (correction); retracting the article; taking up the matter with the head of department or dean of the author's institution and/or relevant academic bodies or societies; or taking appropriate legal action.